snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 The position of the journey on the Y axis shows its conversion rate and the amount of people going through the whole journey is encoded in the area of the rectangles making up the journey.

 One challenge is that there can be many different journeys (depending on how granular the definition of a touchpoint is).
 Visualizing all the journeys at once resulted in [crowded charts](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/ed8490785c70c25d863587d8765fe4885d35a221/).
-We decided to [build a zoom and scroll feature](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/4b1dad1f7192f9c935a4b406dac6e3c762eea14a/) to tease out the journeys from each other (see below for explanation of how it was coded).
+We decided to [build a zoom and scroll feature](http://bl.ocks.org/galvanic/raw/2eb5043ea7c2dd845975/4b1dad1f7192f9c935a4b406dac6e3c762eea14a/) to enable analysts to interact with the visualization and tease out individual journeys from each other (see below for explanation of how it was coded).

 ## Understanding how the visualization was built